Amr2225/expense-tracker/README.md

 1. Build the project: `npm run build`
 2. Deploy the `dist` folder to your hosting service
 3. Set environment variables on your hosting platform
+4. Ensure database and Redis connections are configured

 ### Mobile Deployment